r6915ee/codenames-and-such/src/extras/sparrow.md

 an XML file declaring the metadata and **subtextures** of the spritesheet, which are the frames present in the image.

+## Loading

+Codename should be able to load sparrow atlases automatically.

+Do note, however, that some special consideration needs to be taken into when using sparrow atlases.
+Codename will usually check for the definition file first, parse the filename without the file extension, and then search for an image file with that parsed filename prepended.
+This unfortunately does not work with the image attribute in these definitions, so both files need to be named the same.

 ## Filenames

 Some special considerations need to be taken into in regards to filenames and,